-Breaking the link between extreme weather and extreme poverty22/11/2016 - by the World Bank
+Breaking the link between extreme weather and extreme poverty

 (This feature story appeared first last week on the website of the World Bank.
 It has been edited here for length and time references.
 “Building resilience to disasters not only makes economic sense, it is a moral imperative,” said World Bank Group President Jim Yong Kim.)